Standing start: Le Mans

 A Le Mans-style start was used for many years in various types of motor racing.
 When the start flag dropped, drivers had to run across the track to their cars which were parked on the other side, climb in, start the car, and drive away to begin the race.

-Such starts were very unsafe, with drivers possibly rushing the process of fastening their safety equipment.
-Britain's RAC prohibited the use of the Le Mans start in English racing in late summer 1962 precisely for this reason.
+Such starts were unsafe, with drivers neglecting to wear safety equipment such as seat belts, and not checking their vehicles in order to drive as soon as possible.
+Drivers also ran the risk of colliding with other vehicles as they took off.
+Britain's RAC prohibited the use of the Le Mans start in English racing in late summer 1962 for this reason.
 In 1969, Jacky Ickx, who always considered this type of start to be dangerous, decided to walk to his car instead of running.
-Taking the time to secure everything made him effectively start in the last position but nevertheless, he went on to win the race.
-This staged protest, and the death of John Woolfe in the first lap, at the Maison Blanche curve, precisely because he didn't fasten his seat belt, led to the running start be abolished the following year.
-As a result, they are no longer used in any motorsport except for endurance motorcycle racing, such as the Suzuka 8 Hours and the 24 Heures Moto, bicycle endurance races, Kinetic Sculpture Races and due to their vulnerability to flameouts, in nitro powered radio-controlled racing, except they are held above ground until start by its mechanics whilst the drivers remain in their stand.
+Taking the time to secure everything made him effectively start in last position; however he still went on to win the race.
+Minutes later, John Woolfe died after crashing in the first lap at the Maison Blanche curve, as he did not fasten his seat belt prior to taking off.
+Both incidents led to the running start being abolished the following year.
+As a result, they are no longer used in any motorsport except for endurance motorcycle racing, such as the Suzuka 8 Hours and the 24 Heures Moto, bicycle endurance races, Kinetic Sculpture Races and (due to their vulnerability to flameouts), in nitro powered radio-controlled racing, except when they are held above the ground until race start by their mechanics.

-A Le Mans start variation called a "land rush start" is used at short course off-road races at Crandon International Off-Road Raceway where the vehicles start lined up side-by-side on a wide part of the track.
+A Le Mans start variation called a "land rush start" is used at short course off-road races at Crandon International Off-Road Raceway, where the vehicles start lined up side-by-side on a wide part of the track.
 The "land rush start" is based on the 1970 24 Hours of Le Mans start, and is used in historic races at Le Mans in some situations.
 However, unlike the true Le Mans start, engines are already running and the drivers are already sitting behind the wheel, wearing their safety belts, when the starting signal is displayed.